ACNE - FACIAL MAPPING AND SOLUTIONS

 Ruled by kapha, the combo of earth and water, the chin and jawline area is the first place you will see an outbreak if your hormone levels are in flux.
 Reducing stress and getting good quality sleep is key, especially during your menstrual cycle.
 Pimples may pop in this zone if you go overboard by consuming too many sweets, fats or caffeine.
 Keep it simple.
 Slow down and tune in.
 Look at creative ways to satisfy your sweet tooth by baking sugar-free treats or other healthy twists on old favourites.

 I hope you have enjoyed these suggestions, they are for guidance and good practice for internal health – outer beauty.
-Receive a personalised plan of eating and skincare regime by face to face consultation or skype.
-Email me at email@example.com
+Receive a personalised plan of eating and skincare regime by face to face consultation or online.
+Email me at email@example.com or phone for a chat.
+07378 838205